Martin Lawrence: Career

 After Martin ended its run in 1997, Lawrence found work in comedy films.
 He often starred as the second lead opposite actors including Eddie Murphy, Danny DeVito, and Tim Robbins.
-Many of his films were blockbusters at the box office, including Nothing to Lose, Life, Blue Streak, and Big Momma's House.
+Many of his films were blockbusters at the box office, including Nothing to Lose, Life, Blue Streak, Big Momma's House, and Bad Boys II.
 He also starred in critical and box office failures, including Black Knight and National Security.
 Regardless, his salary steadily increased to over $10 million per film role.
-He continues to work in film, with such films as Big Momma's House 2, which opened at No. 1 at North American box office and grossed almost $28 million its first weekend, and Wild Hogs (2007), in which he played a bored suburbanite seeking adventure on the open road in a biker comedy alongside John Travolta, Tim Allen and William H. Macy.
+He continued to work in film, with such films as Big Momma's House 2, which opened at No. 1 at North American box office and grossed almost $28 million its first weekend, and Wild Hogs (2007), in which he played a bored suburbanite seeking adventure on the open road in a biker comedy alongside John Travolta, Tim Allen and William H. Macy.

 In 2006, Lawrence appeared on Inside the Actors Studio, during which Lawrence briefly brought back to life some of the characters he had portrayed on Martin.
-He also appeared in Open Season as Boog, one of the main characters of the film.
-The movie also starred Ashton Kutcher, Debra Messing, and Gary Sinise.
+He also appeared in Open Season as the voice of Boog, one of the main characters of the film, which also starred Ashton Kutcher, Debra Messing, and Gary Sinise.

-In 2008, Lawrence starred in Walt Disney Pictures' College Road Trip co-starring with Raven-Symoné.
-It was his first G-rated film, but not his first appearance in a children's film: he supplied a voice for Open Season (2006) opposite Ashton Kutcher.
+In 2008, Lawrence starred in his first G-rated film, Walt Disney Pictures' College Road Trip, in which he co-starred with Raven-Symoné.

 In 2011, Lawrence reprised his role as FBI agent Malcolm Turner in Big Mommas: Like Father, Like Son, the third film in the Big Momma series.

 In January 2013, it was announced that Lawrence and Kelsey Grammer were considering pairing up to star in a comedy for Lionsgate Television.
 Partners, paired the two actors as Chicago lawyers from "vastly different backgrounds who unexpectedly meet in court on the worst day of their lives."
 The show premiered on August 4, 2014, but was cancelled after one season after receiving poor reviews.

 In 2020, Lawrence reprised his role as Detective Marcus Burnett in the third installment of the Bad Boys franchise, Bad Boys for Life, again alongside Will Smith.
 The film was considered a financial success, grossing $112 million in its first four days of release.

 Lawrence starred in his first dramatic role in 2022's Mindcage alongside Melissa Roxburgh and John Malkovich.

+On April 20, 2023, Lawrence earned a star on the Hollywood Walk of Fame.